East Asian Languages

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in East Asian.
+East Asian appeals to people across the globe.
 About 9.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea